John Peter Amewu: Early life and education

-John-Peter Amewu was born in 1972 in Wli-Todzi in the Hohoe Municipality of the Volta Region.
+John-Peter Amewu was born in 1968 in Wli-Todzi in the Hohoe Municipality of the Volta Region.
 He attended Hohoe E. P. Senior High School, St. Mary's Seminary/Senior High School, Lolobi and Adisadel College, Cape Coast for his high school education.
-John-Peter Amewu obtained his bachelor's degree from Kwame Nkrumah University of Science and Technology.
+John-Peter Amewu obtained his bachelor's degree in Construction Technology from Kwame Nkrumah University of Science and Technology.
 He furthered his education and obtained an MBA in finance from University of Ghana, Legon, and proceeded to obtain a postgraduate degree in international energy industry management and a master's degree in petroleum law and policy from University of Dundee (UK).